-The cheerful and bright warm colors of the common Nasturtium make it one of the most popular potted flowers around the world.
+The cheerful and bright warm colors of the common Nasturtium make it one of the most popular potted flowers worldwide.
 Their ability to spread over a bed or sprawl and spill from a hanging planter makes them a valuable addition to any garden or balcony.
 But it’s also backed with deep meanings that lend it well to adding to symbolic arrangements.
 Choose the Nasturtium flower for its pop of color and symbolism alike.

 Nasturtium Flower Meaning & Symbolism – the Essentials

 In the language of flowers, nasturtiums traditionally symbolize patriotism, love, loyalty, strength, and purity.
 Nasturtiums mostly flower in warm colors, so it’s not surprising they have strong and emotional meanings.
 They are also edible and have played a role in helping people endure worldwide conflicts.

 The common name for the flower, Nasturtium, comes from the Latin terms nasus and torquere.
 Nasus means nose, and torquere means twist.
 The name refers to the usual reaction to the acrid scent and tangy flavor of the plant.

 The name of the genus containing all the varieties of Nasturtium, Tropaeolum, refers to Carl Linnaeus’ belief that the flowers look like the trophies of battle.